-For my Master's project for the Georgia Tech HCI program, I am collaborating with my team with sponsorship from Insomniac Games to investigate how console video game settings may be optimized to best improve the gaming experiences of players.
+For my Master's thesis for the Georgia Tech HCI program, I collaborated with my team with sponsorship from Insomniac Games to understand how console video game settings may be optimized to design an evolutionary settings experience to best improve the gaming experiences of players.

-Video game studios have implemented robust settings options to provide for individual player needs; however, these settings are often underutilized due to the current manner in which they are presented in-game.
-These circumstances present the opportunity to engage in the process of research and design to best understand how players approach video game settings in order to develop solutions that optimize each player's gaming experience.
+Video game studios have implemented robust settings options to provide for individual player needs; however, settings are often underutilized due to the current manner in which they are presented in-game.
+These circumstances presented the opportunity to engage in the process of research and design to understand how players approach game settings to develop a solution that optimizes each player's gaming experience.

 In recent years, Western AAA video game studios have implemented robust settings options focused on creating accessibility and inclusivity for players with disabilities who were previously excluded from gaming experiences.
 While these settings offer heightened player accessibility and individualized customizations, they operate on a model in which players are expected to opt-in to use these settings through a time-consuming series of adjustments to optimize their game experience.
 As such, many of these newly implemented settings often go underutilized, especially by players without disabilities, and tend to detract from the desired immersion of their gaming experiences.
 Given these circumstances, my team and I have been fortunate enough to use the opportunity of our Master's project with oversight from Insomniac Games to further investigate how settings might be better implemented within video games to create more immersive and optimized experiences for all players.